Physical Child Abuse

-Physical abuse is any non-accidental act that results in physical injury.
+Recognizing the signs of physical child abuse is crucial to preventing child abuse.
+Physical abuse is any non-accidental act that results in the child’s physical injury.
 Inflicted physical injury most often represents unreasonably severe corporal punishment or unjustifiable punishment.
 This usually happens when a person is frustrated or angry and strikes, shakes, or throws the child.
 Intentional, deliberate assault, such as burning, biting, cutting, poking, twisting limbs, or otherwise torturing a child, is also included in this category of child abuse.

 LOCATION & TYPES OF INJURY

-The history includes all facts about the child and the injury, including:
+The physical abuse history includes all facts about the child and the injury, which may provide signs of abuse.
+These signs include:

 • Statements by the child that the injury was caused by abuse.